huiishan99/web-blog/_pages/about.md

 ### ***Year: 2024***

+#### September

+> - Participated in a two weeks internship at [Alps Alpine Corporation](https://www.alpsalpine.com/j/).
+During this
+    period, mainly developed a VR car scene prototype with Unity.

 #### August

-> - Participated in a workshop organized by [Alps Alpine Corporation](https://www.alpsalpine.com/j/) under the recommendation of the supervisor, where
+> - Participated in a workshop organized by [Alps Alpine Corporation](https://www.alpsalpine.com/j/) under the
+    recommendation of the supervisor, where
     the group won first grade and I received an internship opportunity.

 #### April